 The central task of the Supervisory Board is to advise and monitor the Board of Directors and formulate the strategy together with the Board of Directors.
 The Supervisory Board of GRENKE AG meets once a quarter and the chair of the Supervisory Board meets with individual members of the Board of Directors on a monthly basis.
 Extraordinary meetings and conference calls are also held when necessary.
 The Supervisory Board has set up an Audit Committee, a Personnel Committee and a Strategy Committee.

 The Audit Committee helps the Supervisory Board to fulfil its monitoring duties with respect to the accuracy of the financial and consolidated financial statements of GRENKE AG, compliance with legal and statutory provisions within the GRENKE Consolidated Group, the qualification and performance of the external auditor and the internal control functions.
 The Audit Committee coordinates the tender process for the election of the auditor by the Annual General Meeting and determines the audit's focus.
 The Audit Committee also reviews the fee agreement with the auditor.
-In the 2018 fiscal year, the Audit Committee consisted of Mr Gerhard E. Witt (Chair until May 3, 2018), Ms Tanja Dreilich (Chair since May 3, 2018), Mr Wolfgang Grenke (since May 3, 2018) and Prof Dr Ernst-Moritz Lipp.
+In the 2019 fiscal year, the Audit Committee consisted of Tanja Dreilich (Chair until May 14, 2019), Florian Schulte (Chair since May 14, 2019), Wolfgang Grenke and Prof Dr Ernst-Moritz Lipp.
 All members have extensive expertise in accounting, corporate planning, risk management and compliance.

 The Personnel Committee is responsible for the preparation and annual review of the Board of Directors' remuneration system prior to its final approval.
 The Committee also oversees the search for suitable candidates for the Board of Directors and submits candidate proposals to the Supervisory Board.
 The Personnel Committee prepares the Board of Directors' employment agreements, specifically with respect to their remuneration, and submits them to the Supervisory Board for approval.
-In the 2018 fiscal year, the members of the Personnel Committee were Prof Dr Ernst-Moritz Lipp (Chair), Mr Gerhard E. Witt (until May 3, 2018), Mr Wolfgang Grenke (since May 3, 2018) and Mr Erwin Staudt.
+Variable remuneration for Consolidated Group executives is also submitted to the Committee for approval.
+In the 2019 fiscal year, the members of the Personnel Committee were Wolfgang Grenke (Chair), Prof Dr Ernst-Moritz Lipp, Erwin Staudt (until May 14, 2019) and Heinz Panter (from May 14, 2019 until August 20, 2019).

 The Strategy Committee deals with fundamental issues of business alignment and strategy.
-Since May 3, 2018, the members of the Strategy Committee have been Mr Wolfgang Grenke and Prof Dr Ernst-Moritz Lipp.
+The members of the Strategy Committee in the 2019 fiscal year were Wolfgang Grenke and Prof Dr Ernst-Moritz Lipp.